PnS2020/pns2020.github.com/python-sc.md

 ### What do you need from an IDE?

-+ __Code auto-completion__: Let's face it, no one is gonna remember hundreds or even thousands of commands.
++ __Code auto-completion__: Let's face it, no one is gonna remember hundreds or even thousands of APIs.
 + __Code navigation__: If you want to check on some definitions or files, you need to get there fast.
 + __Running the code__: It should be easy to run the code.
 + __Debugging__: If there is anything wrong with the code, you should be able to find out which line is doing things wrongly.
 + __Source code version control__: Make sure your code is maintained and updated in a timely and efficient manner.
 + __Static code checker__: Modern software engineering promotes the idea of producing high-quality _human readable_ code.
 Over the years, people have transformed specific coding styles into a static code checker where the checker evaluates your code formatting and corrects obvious errors.

+### PyCharm

+[PyCharm](https://www.jetbrains.com/pycharm/) is a new Python IDE that has a beautiful interface and integrates all the features you will need for developing a Python project.

 ### Atom

 [Atom](https://atom.io/) is a very popular text editor that is built and maintained mainly by GitHub.
 This editor is modern and naturally integrates some of the best software engineering practices.
 You can find tons of additional packages that help you configure the editor to a Python IDE.

-### PyCharm

-[PyCharm](https://www.jetbrains.com/pycharm/) is a new Python IDE that has a beautiful interface and integrates all the features you will need for developing a Python project.

 ### Eclipse+PyDev